 As mentioned above you can reduce the payment period of your policy but you can also reduce the actual term of your policy.
 Typically an income protection policy will continue covering your income until retirement but if you reduce that period down to, let's say, the period until your children are independent then this will reduce the policy premiums.

 Like all insurances the cost will vary from one provider to another.
 So by shopping around you could reduce the cost of your premiums, but make sure you are comparing 'like for like' in terms of the cover provided.

-In addition, Reviewcentre awards them 4.9 out of 5 based on customer reviews.
+In addition, Trustpilot awards them 4.9 out of 5 based on over 10,000 independent customer reviews.

-Get an instant income protection insurance quote in seconds, comparing the whole marketFind the best value income protection policy
+Speak to an income protection insurance specialist and get quote in minutes, comparing the whole marketFind the best value income protection policy*

 The younger you are when you take out an income protection policy the cheaper the premiums will be.
 Although you will be paying these premiums over a longer period you will also be covered for a longer period and paying a lower premium in the process.

 - Can you have joint income protection insurance?

 - Should I take out income protection cover through my employer?